Mel0o275/Medicore/README.md

 👨‍💻 **Youssef Ashraf Ali Gamal El Deen Saleh** → About, Shop, Product Details

 **📅 Week 2 – Task Distribution**
-  Each team member contributed to building the core pages and features of the first Medicore release.
+  Each team member contributed to building the core pages and features of the second Medicore release.

 👩‍💻 **Mai Bakry Ahmed Morsy** → Edit Hook in Dashboard